 Want more people to adopt your product?
 Make sure you know what progress looks like in your user’s life, not just on their screen.

 Having a stellar user adoption rate is a beautiful thing.
-Converting users at a higher rate drives down your cost of user acquisition, which in turn stretches your marketing resources even further.
+Converting users at a higher rate drives down your cost of user acquisition, which in turn makes your marketing resources go even further.
 It also increases the likelihood that people stick around longer, driving up average lifetime value, and letting you invest your product resources more strategically.

 The secret to getting there?
 First, identify the must-have experience that keeps people coming back, and then make sure new users experience it.